 Group B Strep

 Group B streptococcus, known as group B strep, is one of many kinds of streptococcus bacteria that infect humans.
-Although group B strep can live in a healthy person's body without causing illness, it can be life-threatening.
+Group B strep can live in a healthy person's body without causing illness.
+But it can be life-threatening.

 People who are at risk for severe group B strep infection include newborns who catch it from their mothers during childbirth and people who have weakened immune systems (as from chronic illness or cancer treatment).